 The residency in orthopaedic surgery at the University of Mississippi Medical Center is accredited by the American Medical Association and the American Board of Orthopaedic Surgery for training in pediatric orthopaedics, adult orthopaedics, hand surgery, rehabilitation and trauma.

-Faculty members in orthopaedic research work directly with the residents on basic research skills and clinical projects.
-The program includes clinical rotations on orthopaedic services at the University of Mississippi Medical Center and rotation with Mississippi Sports Medicine and Orthopaedic Center during fourth year.
+The program includes clinical rotations on orthopaedic services at the University of Mississippi Medical Center and private practice rotations during fourth year.
 In addition, because of the program's interest in and emphasis on the AO method of internal fixation, all residents attend an AO/ASIF fracture fixation course during their first year.